Solution Selling Compensation Strategies: 3 That Work

 The Bottom Line

-Are your rewards motivating the “right” sales and service behaviors?
-Almost nothing can derail a solid sales strategy or a differentiated offering faster than a misaligned sales compensation strategy.
-Are you aligned enough to win?
+Are your rewards driving the behaviors that truly matter for sales and service?
+Few things can undermine a winning sales strategy or a differentiated offering faster than a misaligned compensation plan.
+Align incentives with strategy, and you give your team the focus and motivation needed to win.

 To learn more about creating high performing sales teams, download How to Optimize Your Sales Force in the Face of Increased Performance Pressure